 - Incidence rates for acute lymphoblastic leukaemia in the UK are highest in children aged 0-4 (2012-2014).

-- Over the last decade, acute lymphoblastic leukaemia incidence rates have remained stable in the UK, for males and females separately and for both sexes combined.
+- Over the last decade, acute lymphoblastic leukaemia incidence rates have remained stable in the UK, for males and females combined and separately.

 - 1 in 1,015 men and 1 in 1,340 women will be diagnosed with ALL during their lifetime.